MaastrichtUniversity/dh-utils/irods/irodsHousekeeping/README.md

 * Documentation
 * Ended up removing code to do "Not In resource list".
 Just didn't seem worth it.
 But maybe I'm wrong?
 * Output should be more uniform?
 Parseable?
+* Check users that have: pendingSramInvite & pendingDeletionProcedure ?
+* Check projects that have ingest gone wrong AVU?